-Most cars depreciate in value but it is possible for them to appreciate due to rarity or customization.
+Most cars depreciate in value, but it is possible for them to appreciate due to rarity or customization.
 If you feel the value of your car has changed and your policy should be adjusted, speak to your agent.

 Maserati Insurance – Other Important Information

-- Not all programs will allow you to insure custom items that you have added to your Maserati.
+- Not all insurance programs will allow you to insure custom items that you have added to your Maserati.

 - Asking your agent about policy restrictions and warranties beforehand will help you find a program suitable for your needs.

 - Get an agreed amount Maserati insurance policy through a respectable insurance broker who is familiar with the automobile business.
-This will ensure that you do not have to lose sleep on the settlement of future claims.

 - Only a few agents will claim to have authority to assist insurance company settlement claims swiftly for your benefit.
 The best insurers are actively involved in the automobile industry.